Arputham: Production

 Dance choreographer Lawrence made his lead debut with this film.

 Soundtrack

 The soundtrack was composed by Shiva, who previously composed for Love Today.
 The song "Nee Malaraa Malaraa" is based on "Naa Pedaviki" from Snehamante Idera (2001).

 Reception

-A critic from The Hindu wrote that "If you have the patience to sit through the initial segments, the appeal that comes later may have a positive impact".
+Malathi Rangarajan from The Hindu wrote that "If you have the patience to sit through the initial segments, the appeal that comes later may have a positive impact".
 A critic from Sify wrote that "Arputham has a decent screenplay and Lawrence is tolerable".
-A critic from Chennai Online wrote that "It is debutant director Arputhan's arrangement of scenes and his thoughtfully written lines in the second half that stand out".
+Malini Mannath from Chennai Online wrote that "It is debutant director Arputhan's arrangement of scenes and his thoughtfully written lines in the second half that stand out".